-Illegal poaching in Africa is at an all-time high, with elephants and rhinoceros the most popular targets for well-funded, well-trained, and well-equipped poachers motivated by a lucrative illegal wildlife trade.
-The poaching of rhinos has increased nearly 3,000% since 2007; demand for ivory is also ever climbing.
+Illegal poaching in Africa is at an all-time high, with elephants and rhinos targeted by well-funded, -trained and -equipped poachers who are motivated by a lucrative illegal wildlife trade.
+The poaching of rhinos has increased nearly 3,000 percent since 2007 and demand for ivory is also ever climbing.
 If poaching does not stop, these species could become extinct within our lifetime.

 Become a member